 The tumor grows and gathers further genetic alterations.

 The tumor cells are now able to establish themselves outside their original tissue and grow there.
 They form metastases.

 Our panel of somatic tumor genes comprises 649 genes that may contribute to tumorigenesis.
-In addition, selected chromosomal translocations are examined in further 28 genes.
-For analysis, both tumor tissue and normal tissue of the patient is required (preferably blood or skin tissue).
+Furthermore, selected chromosomal translocations are examined in 28 additional genes.
+For analysis, both tumor tissue and normal tissue of the patient are required (preferably blood or skin tissue).
 The identification of somatic mutations allows a more precise diagnosis of tumor diseases and can thus support the selection of an appropriate therapy.